-3. To organize or deal with something according to its priority.
+3. To organise or deal with something according to its priority.

-We can prioritize some things.
+We can prioritise some things.
 For example, when we think about our workload, or perhaps tasks and chores at home, what is most and least important?

-If, however we prioritize every aspect of our lives, we run the risk of some aspects of them suffering.
-So perhaps you decide your business is really important to you, but that then succeeds at the expense of another area of your life, or perhaps you prioritize your relationship, and then your friendships suffer.
+If, however we prioritise every aspect of our lives, we run the risk of some aspects of them suffering.
+So perhaps you decide your business is really important to you, but that then succeeds at the expense of another area of your life, or perhaps you prioritise your relationship, and then your friendships suffer.

 Maybe then ‘balance’ is what we should search for?

 We may not be able to be the perfect mother, wife, girlfriend, friend, businesswoman, employee, neighbour or colleague all of the time, but what about being a ‘good enough’ one?
 Anyway, perfection means different things to different people right?